diegoparrilla/sidecart-site/_posts/2023-09-23-bridging-decades-interfacing-80s-2023.md

 ## Address, Data, & Control Lines: The bus

 The Atari ST's cartridge port was an extension of its main system bus.
 The Motorola 68000 allowed a 32-bit address space (4 gigabytes), but the Atari ST's native address space would use 24 **address lines** (A0-A23), which allows it to address up to 16MB (2^24 bytes) of memory but reduced to 4MB because some of the address space was for ROMs and peripherals.
-Only 17 address lines (A0=!UDS, A1-A15, A16=!ROM4) were routed to the cartridge port and were used to access the memory range from $FA0000 to $FBFFFF, addressing effectively 128 Kbytes of ROM memory.
+Only 17 address lines (A0=!UDS, A1-A15, A16=!ROM4) were routed to the cartridge port and were used to access the memory range from FA0000 to FBFFFF, addressing effectively 128 Kbytes of ROM memory.

 [![ST Memory map (info-coach.fr)](/assets/blog/images/stmemorymap_french.jpeg)](/assets/blog/images/stmemorymap_french.jpeg){:.glightbox}